Quickstart

 Congrats!
 You've gone cross-chain!

-- See how nested xcalls can open up infinite cross-chain possibilities.
+See how can open up infinite cross-chain possibilities.

-- Fork the xApp Starter Kit below (includes code for this example) and build your own xApp.
+Fork the (includes code for this example) and build your own xApp.